Can't find the answer you need below? Contact us any time!

 Your Kansas State University experience doesn't end once you graduate.
 Keep connected with K-State and find out how you can get involved through alumni opportunities.

-What's the best way to contact the K-State Global Campus Student and Faculty Services Office?
+What's the best way to contact the K-State Global Campus Student Success and Advising Office?

 Whenever you have questions or need assistance, feel free to contact us by phone, email, chat, social media or even in person if you are close enough to visit us.
 We can help answer your questions and direct you to the resources you need.